 Once the settlers implemented this new and innovative form of personal farming and harvesting they were hit with a roadblock.
 A drought came over the land and stunted most of the crops.

-“the Lord seemed to blast, & take away the same, and to threaten further & more sore famine unto them, by a great drought which continued from the 3 week in May, till about the middle of July, without any rain and with great heat (for the most part) insomuch as the corn began to wither away.”
+The governor wrote, “The Lord seemed to blast, & take away the same, and to threaten further & more sore famine unto them, by a great drought which continued from the 3rd week in May, till about the middle of July, without any rain and with great heat (for the most part) insomuch as the corn began to wither away.”

 The colonists knew it would take God's providence in order for the desperately needed rain to come.
 They set apart a day of prayer to seek the Lord and He was quick to answer them.
 Governor Bradford said, “…toward evening it began to overcast, and shortly after to rain, with such sweet and gentle showers, as gave them cause of rejoicing, & blessing God.”

 America’s official day of thanks

 Fast forward nearly four centuries and the tradition continues.

 On October 20, 1864, President Lincoln proclaimed: